Last updated: June 2026

 Why the SBA Requires It as Equity

 The SBA's 10% equity injection requirement exists to ensure the buyer has skin in the game.
-In practice, the SBA allows a portion of that equity to come from a seller note, but only under specific conditions.
+In practice, the SBA allows a portion of that equity to come from a seller note, but only under two specific conditions set in the SBA rules (SBA SOP 50 10 8, effective June 1, 2025).

 The logic is straightforward.
 If the seller note required monthly payments, those payments would come out of the business's cash flow, reducing the DSCR available to service the SBA loan.
 The SBA lender holds the senior position and does not want a junior creditor pulling cash out of the business while the SBA loan is active.